pip-services/pip-services-docs/content/en/python/swagger/_index.md

 ```

 Include Swagger service into `config.yml` file and enable swagger for your REST or Commandable HTTP services.
-Also explicitely adding HttpEndpoint allows to share the same port between REST services and the Swagger service.
+Also explicitely adding HttpEndpoint allows sharing the same port between REST services and the Swagger service.
 ```yaml
 ---
 ...